The Good Friday Agreement: The Future of Northern Ireland

 Recently, controversial legislation passed in the UK, the Northern Ireland Troubles (Legacy and Reconciliation) Bill, which aims to end Troubles-related legal proceedings and give conditional immunity to those cooperating with investigations by a new independent commission.
 But the bill has been heavily criticised by victim groups, human rights organisations, and Northern Ireland’s political parties.

 Join historians Richard Aldous and Brian Murphy as they discuss these issues on a Zoom lecture.
-The link for the Zoom talk will be posted here before the event, as well as on our Facebook page.

 Richard Aldous, PhD., is the Eugene Meyer Professor of British History and Literature at Bard College.
 He is a Fellow of the Royal Historical Society.
 Author and editor of 11 books, including Schlesinger: The Imperial Historian; Reagan and Thatcher: The Difficult Relationship; Macmillan, Eisenhower and the Cold War; The Lion and the Unicorn: Gladstone vs. Disraeli; and biographies of Malcolm Sargent and Tony Ryan.
 He taught for 15 years at University College Dublin, where he was chair of the History Department.
 Aldous writes regularly for publications including the Wall Street Journal, New York Times, and The American Interest, where he is a contributing editor.